irudik/aem6510/README.md

 #### Literature review

 You can do a literature review on up to **3** papers on an environmental, resource, or energy economics topic of your choice.
 Your goal will be to summarise the findings, find common threads, and work yet to be done in the area.
 In the last two weeks of class you will give a short presentation of your review of the literature.
 Papers are due after the semi-final period.
-My approval of your choice of papers is required before you start the literature review.
+My approval of your choice of papers is required before you start the literature rev

 #### Data dive